spannerj/spencer-dev-env/README.md

 #### `/fragments/host-fragments.yml` (adfs)

-This file forms part of an nginx configration file.
-It will be included within the server directive of the main configuration file; requests to the second address shall be forwarded to the first address.
+This file contains details of hosts to be forwarded; requests to the second address shall be forwarded to the first address.

 [Example](http://192.168.249.38/common/dev-env/snippets/15)